AcademySoftwareFoundation/OpenImageIO/docs/dev/Architecture.md

 scanlines or tiles to/from caller-provided memory, and closing the file.

-All the details of the individual file formats and how the data is arranged or stored in the file are hidden by these classe.
+All the details of the individual file formats and how the data is arranged or stored in the file are hidden by these classes.
 Furthermore, when reading or writing scanlines or tiles, the caller-side memory can use any of several different common data types (sometimes called "data formats" or "formats" in OIIO) such as `float`, `half`, 8 or 16 bit integers, etc. The `ImageInput` and